What Are The 12-Steps?

 There are 3 key concepts present in the recovery process of AA: acceptance, surrender, and active involvement.
-Acceptance in this program is the understanding that addictions are chronic and cannot be overcome with will power alone.
+Acceptance in this program is the understanding that addictions are chronic and progressive and cannot be overcome with will power alone.
 Individuals must also accept that their lives have become unmanageable because of their addiction.
 Next, AA members must learn to surrender.
-This means they must give oneself over to a higher power, the support of other members, and the activities of the program.
-For active involvement, members must attend meetings and participate in the necessary activities.
+This means they must give themselves to a higher power, the support of other AA members, and the program’s activities.
+For active involvement, members must attend meetings and participate in service positions and other AA-sponsored activities.

 Alcoholics Anonymous features the monotheistic idea of a single God or “higher power.”
 Despite AA’s use of spirituality and religious content, there is no traditional religious worship.
 Several other traditions help to establish AA’s mission and the 12-steps.
 Members must put the welfare of the group above their own as personal recovery is dependent of the success of the group.
 The only requirement to join an AA group is to have a desire to stop drinking.
 The most important aspect is anonymity which is described as the spiritual foundation for all of AA’s traditions.
 Personal anonymity eliminates some of the stigma associated with addiction while also establishing a sense of trust so members can feel safe to be open.
 Additionally, allowing members to remain anonymous, puts the principles of AA before that of individual personalities.

 The 12-Steps Of AA